-- 1st Street west of the Railroad - 2nd Street west of the Railroad - E Street (between State Route 132 and 2nd Street) - Church Street (between State Route 132 and 2nd Street) - North G Street (Between State Route 132 and 2nd Street) - H Street (Between State Route 132 and 1st Street)
+- 1st Street west of the Railroad - 2nd Street west of the Railroad - E Street (between State Route 132 and 2nd Street) - Church Street (between State Route 132 and 2nd Street) - North G Street (Between State Route 132 and 2nd Street)

-I Street (Between State Route 132 and 1st Street)
+- H Street (Between State Route 132 and 1st Street) - I Street (Between State Route 132 and 1st Street)

-The purpose of this district is to ensure the ongoing maintenance and operation of the storm drain system.
-The special benefit assessments to be levied for this district are intended to provide a revenue source for all the maintenance and servicing of the service area's improvements including, but not limited, to the materials, equipment, labor and administrative expenses.
+The purpose of this CSA is to ensure the ongoing maintenance and operation of the storm drain system.
+The special benefit assessments to be levied for this CSA are intended to provide a revenue source for all the maintenance and servicing of the service area's improvements including, but not limited, to the materials, equipment, labor and administrative expenses.
 However, the assessments are not intended to fund reconstruction or major renovations of the improvements and facilities.
-The improvements to be maintained and funded entirely or partially through the service areas assessments are generally described as:
+The maintenance, operation, and servicing of the storm drain system are funded entirely or partially through the service area assessments and generally described as:

-- Periodic cleaning and maintenance (as needed) on the following Storm Drain System: - o 70 linear feet of 66 inch storm drain; - o 550 linear feet of 48 inch storm drain; - o 1,580 linear feet of 30 inch storm drain; - o 850 linear feet of 24 inch storm drain; - o 1,710 linear feet of 18 inch storm drain; - o 510 linear feet of 12 inch storm drain; - o 360 linear feet of 66 inch horizontal drain - o 22 storm drain manholes; - o 2 horizontal drain manholes; - · Periodic cleaning and maintenance of 28 catch basins; - Maintain 10,600 linear feet of curb and gutter as related to the continued functionality of the storm drain system; - Periodic street sweeping to prevent build up of silt and other damaging materials to the storm drain system.
-All debris is contained and hauled off the site with containment bins;
+- Periodic cleaning and maintenance (as needed) on the following Storm Drain System: - o 70 linear feet of 66 inch storm drain; - o 550 linear feet of 48 inch storm drain; - o 1,580 linear feet of 30 inch storm drain; - o 850 linear feet of 24 inch storm drain; - o 1,710 linear feet of 18 inch storm drain; - o 510 linear feet of 12 inch storm drain; - o 360 linear feet of 66 inch horizontal drain - o 22 storm drain manholes; - o 2 horizontal drain manholes; - Periodic cleaning and maintenance of 28 catch basins; - Maintain 10,600 linear feet of curb and gutter as related to the continued functionality of the storm drain system; - Periodic streets sweeping to prevent buildup of silt and other damaging materials to the storm drain system.
+All debris is contained and hauled off the site with containment bins.

 The method of apportionment described in this report for allocation of special benefit assessments utilizes commonly accepted engineering practices.
-The formula used for calculating assessments for the district reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
-Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit received.
+The formula used for calculating assessments for the CSA reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
+Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit conferred on that parcel and a parcel may only be assessed for special benefits received.